U.S. Treasury says monetary literacy courses must

 Offering incentives to finish the repayment on time (or earlier);

-Dedicating team of workers to propose students on loans, majors, and barriers to commencement; and
+Dedicating a team of workers to propose students on loans, majors, and barriers to commencement; and

 Providing emergency monetary assistance.